 Many podcast hosts have taken to incorporating topical themes in their lessons on German vocabulary and conversation skills.
 Listening to modern, casual conversations is a great opportunity for you to reinforce all those common phrases and slang words you’ve been learning!

-Don’t forget, you can get all of these same benefits—plus lots of built-in learning tools—with FluentU.
+If you ever want to add a visual component to your podcasts, you can get all these benefits—plus built-in learning tools—with FluentU.